 These services are available to staff, faculty, and students.
 Individuals who wish to become more informed about any of the aforementioned areas, or would like to develop an individualized plan for safety, are welcome to also make an appointment.

 Please note: Those who seek our services are NOT required to file a police report.
 However, Title IX reporting may apply.
 For more information about these services, please contact the Title IX office.

 The following services are available as needed:

 DPS Law Enforcement Advocate: Quiana Young, please contact at email@example.com

 Department Detectives play an integral role in providing support and case follow-up for crime victims at Brown.
 DPS Detectives are available to assist a community member with filing a criminal complaint and will provide a full overview of the option prior to moving forward.
-Please call the DPS (401) 863-5376 for Detective Lieutenant, John Carvalho.
+Please call (401) 863-5376 or (401) 863-3412 to reach a detective.